jhorology/bitwig-nks-preview-generator/README.md

 ```

 ## Adjust Timings
 There is no way to know via remote automaition when the plugin or preset loading is finished so far.
 These timings are depends on plugin and your environment.
 The options `--wait-plugin <msec>, --wait-preset <msec>` must be set large enough value.
+Approximate setting time on my environment:
+  - Hive                                      `--wait-preset 1000`
+  - Serum                                     `--wait-preset 1500`
+  - Spire                                     `--wait-preset 1500`
+  - UVIWorkstation(Key Suite Digital)         `--wait-preset 5000`

 ## Module Use
 The following modules are available for general use.